oyranos-cms/oyranos-cms.github.io/wiki/OpenIccDirectoryProposal.md

 Technical implementation
 ------------------------

 The profile paths exist on system level in the file hierarchy.
+Linking is allowed, as long as the system supports this, only inside the a OpenICC top entry path.
+So it is allowed to set a link from a special profile file name to a more general one.

+` XYZ.icc => VENDOR/Vendor_XYZ.icc`

+It's not required and not recommended that a file outside a single top OpenICC path can be reached.

+` !XYZ.icc => /etc/XYZ.icc! or`
+` !/usr/local/share/color/icc/XYZ.icc => ../../../../share/color/icc/XYZ.icc!`

 References
 ----------